LucreMo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 T7.
 A program that prints the lowercase alphabet in reverse, followed by a new line T8.
 A program that prints all the numbers of base 16 in lowercase, followed by a new line T9.
-A program that prints all possible combinations of single-digit numbers
+A program that prints all possible combinations of single-digit numbers T10.
+A program that prints all possible different c ombinations of two digits